Classical and quantum random-walk centrality measures in multilayer networks: Numerical examples

 We now calculate classical and quantum occupation, PageRank, betweenness, and closeness centralities for our two empirical networks.
 In Fig.~\ref{fig:empirical_networks_oc_pr_empirical}, we show the results of our numerical calculations of occupation and PageRank centralities and observe that the differences between these classical and quantum centralities are smaller than those that we observed for the synthetic multilayer networks in Fig.~\ref{fig:random_networks_oc_pr_synthetic}.
 Similarly, the differences between classical and quantum betweenness and closeness centralities that we show in Fig.~\ref{fig:random_networks_bc_cc_empirical} are smaller than those that we observed for the synthetic multilayer networks in Fig.~\ref{fig:random_networks_bc_cc_synthetic}.

 As with our two synthetic multilayer networks, we examine the correlations between geodesic betweenness and closeness and their random-walk counterparts (see Fig.~\ref{fig:correlations_empirical}).
-For the Lazega law firm network, the Pearson correlation coefficients are 0.87 (classical) and 0.85 (quantum) for betweenness centrality and 0.95 (classical) and 0.92 (quantum) for closeness centrality.
-For the London Tube transport network, the Pearson correlation coefficients are 0.74 (classical) and 0.74 (quantum) for betweenness centrality and 0.21 (classical) and 0.21 (quantum) for closeness centrality.
-The p-value for all correlation coefficients are smaller than (single) machine precision.
+For the Lazega Law Firm network, the Pearson correlation coefficients are 0.87 (classical) and 0.85 (quantum) for betweenness centrality and 0.95 (classical) and 0.92 (quantum) for closeness centrality.
+For the London Tube transportation network, the Pearson correlation coefficients are 0.74 (classical) and 0.74 (quantum) for betweenness centrality and 0.21 (classical) and 0.21 (quantum) for closeness centrality.
+The p-values for all correlation coefficients are smaller than (single) machine precision.

-Our results for occupation centrality are similar to those in Ref.~\cite{faccin2013degree}, in that large differences between classical and quantum random-walk occupation centrality are associated with a large degree heterogeneity in the underlying network.
-However, our results for the multilayer network with a BA layer contrast starkly with any others in the literature of which we are aware.
+We find that large differences between classical and quantum random-walk occupation centrality are associated with a large degree heterogeneity in the underlying network.
+These observations are similar to the results in Ref.~\cite{faccin2013degree}.
+However, our results for the multilayer network with a BA layer contrast starkly with those in the literature of which we are aware.
 Specifically, the difference between classical and quantum random-walk occupation centrality in this synthetic multilayer network is significantly larger than those that were reported for monolayer networks in Refs.~\cite{faccin2013degree,wald2020classical}.